Service: Design and Installation

 The Umphrey’s McGee-centric course, with a variety of vantage points and shot selections ran one common theme — everything Umphrey’s McGee!
 Each hole, complete with signage depicting the intended flight path, par, length and elevation was named after an Umphrey’s McGee song.
 Below the hole signage was informational signage that was a series of quotes by band members that gave some insight into the song.
 While each explanation was different — song naming, lyrics, key signature, creative process — the goal was to provide a sneak peek into the creative process of the band’s song making and composition.
 Wayfinding signage was also present throughout the course, moving users from hole to hole where they would find Umphrey’s Facts along the way — explaining and providing a more “behind the scenes” look into the world of the band.
 Umphrey’s Fact ranged in topics, from song statistics and numbers of employees to re-worked songs and their passion for disc golf.

-The reception of this Umphrey’s McGee-centric course in 2012 was incredible, and we’re excited to be asked back to every Music Masters Camp in 2013.
-The course provides a challenge for the most seasoned amateurs, while it can still be enjoyed by the most novice of players.
+The reception of this course has been fantastic.
+It provides a challenge for the most seasoned amateurs, while it can still be enjoyed by the most novice of players.
 Music Masters Camp patrons and wedding guests will both find this 6-hole private course an added addition to an already wonderful piece of property.